MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/custom-available-permissions.md

 To grant access to manage only single-tenant applications, use the permissions indicated as follows with the subtype **applications.myOrganization**.
 For example, microsoft.directory/applications.myOrganization/basic/update.

-See the [custom roles overview](custom-overview.md) for an explanations of the terms subtype, permission, and property set mean.
+See the [custom roles overview](custom-overview.md) for an explanation of the terms subtype, permission, and property set.
 The following information is specific to application registrations.

 ## Create and delete